-- Enter a depth (D) of 0.75 and a width (B) of 0.5 - Ensure that Add to local library is selected. - Accept the default attribute name of RSS D=0.75 B=0.5 that is created. and click OK.
+- On the 'Enter section' dialog select Parametric Sections, then Rectangular, then New... - For a rectangular solid section enter a depth (D) of 0.75 and a width (B) of 0.5 - Accept the default attribute name of Sct3 that is created and click OK to return to the Geometric line dialog (this creates a utility of the name stated in the Treeview).